Naruto: Shippuden season 13

-The episodes from the thirteenth season of the anime series Naruto: Shippuden are based on Part II of the setting of Naruto manga series by Masashi Kishimoto.
-The episodes are directed by Hayato Date and produced by Pierrot and TV Tokyo.
-The season focuses on the Fourth Great Ninja War between Naruto Uzumaki and the Hidden Villages' ninja against the forces under the masked ninja Tobi and Kabuto Yakushi.
-There is also a side story arc.
-The thirteenth season began airing on August 23, 2012 on TV Tokyo and ended on January 10, 2013.
+The episodes from the thirteenth season of the anime television series Naruto: Shippuden is based on Part II of Masashi Kishimoto's Naruto manga series.
+The season was directed by Hayato Date and produced by Pierrot and TV Tokyo.
+The season focuses on the Fourth Great Ninja War between Naruto Uzumaki and the five Hidden Villages' Ninjas against the forces under the masked ninja Tobi and Kabuto Yakushi.
+It also features an unrelated side story arc.
+The season aired from August 23, 2012, to January 10, 2013.

 The English dubbed version of this season began on January 10, 2015, on Neon Alley.
-The season would make its English television debut on Adult Swim's Toonami programming block and premiere from November 24, 2019 to May 10, 2020.
+The season would make its English television broadcast debut on Adult Swim's Toonami programming block and air from November 24, 2019, to May 10, 2020.

-The season's collection in DVD started on April 3, 2013 under the title of The Seven Shinobi Swordsmen (忍刀七人衆, Shinobigatana Shichinin-shū).
-Director's cuts of episodes 290 to 295 were released in two special edition DVDs titled Power: Black (力-Chikara- 黒, Chikara Kuro) and Power: White (力-Chikara- 白, Chikara Shiro) on July 3, 2013 and August 7, 2013.
+The season's collection in DVD started on April 3, 2013, under the title The Seven Ninja Swordsmen (忍刀七人衆, Shinobi-gatana Shichinin-shū).
+Director's cuts of episodes 290 to 295 were released as two special edition DVDs titled Power: Black (力-Chikara- 黒, Chikara: Kuro) and Power: White (力-Chikara- 白, Chikara: Shiro) on July 3, 2013, and August 7, 2013, each containing three episodes from the arc.

 This season contains four musical themes: two openings and two endings.
-The openings theme are "Totsugeki Rock" (突撃ロック) by The Cro-Magnons (used for episodes 276 to 281) and "Moshimo" by Daisuke (used for episodes 282 to 295).
-The ending themes are "Kono Koe Karashite" (この声枯らして) by Aisha feat.
-Chehon (used for episodes 276 to 281) and "Mother" by Mucc (used for episodes 282 to 295).
+The openings theme are "Totsugeki Rock" (突撃ロック) performed by The Cro-Magnons (used for episodes 276 to 281) and "Moshimo" performed by Daisuke (used for episodes 282 to 295).
+The ending themes are "Kono Koe Karashite" (この声枯らして) performed by Aisha featuring Chehon (used for episodes 276 to 281) and "Mother" performed by Mucc (used for episodes 282 to 295).
 The sixth feature film, Road to Ninja: Naruto the Movie, was released on July 28, 2012.
 The broadcast versions of the episodes 276 to 277 include scenes from the film in the opening themes, while retaining the music "Totsugeki Rock".